tchassin/tchassin.github.io/english.md

 ### Responsibilities

-- All Programming
-- Plot and character writing
-- Game design
+- Designing and implementing all gameplay systems and features
+- Integrating the UI
-- Level building using Unity and custom tools
+- Creating custom tools to speed up content creation
+- Integrating art and data into the game
+- Writing the plot and characters
+- Building all the levels
+- Designing and balancing game content

 ---